 This can be your book, a brochure, pamphlet or any marketing material that you use.
 It works even better if you brand yourself as someone “who specializes in helping divorced couples in bad situations.”

 If they don’t reach out to you, get in touch with the attorney and see if anyone needs their home sold.
 He or she could give their information to you but will have to ask the owners if they are ok with it.

-This is even better than following up with them.
 Offer to trade services or even pay the attorney outright for recommendations.

 If an attorney recommends you to clients as the specialist who will sell the home, you have a high chance of winning that listing.